moorepants/dissertation/davisbicycle.rst

 numerical differentiation and filtering of the angular rates is often used.
 The angular accelerations can also be computed if the acceleration and location of multiple points are measured with accelerometers.
-Most all experimental work with bicycles and motorcycles provide good examples of employing these type of kinematic sensors.
+Most all experimental work with bicycles and motorcycles provides good examples of employing these type of kinematic sensors.

 Roll
 ----

-The roll angle is typically the most difficult kinematic measurement due to the fact that both the bicycle translates with respect to the ground plane and that the ground plane may not be normal to gravity.
-Integration of the easier roll rate measurement is an option, but definite initial conditions and some way to account for the drift due to integration is required, and not necessarily trivial.
+The roll angle is typically the most difficult kinematic measurement due to the fact that both the bicycle translates with respect to the ground plane making mechanical measurement difficult and that the ground plane may not be normal to earth's gravitational field.
+Herein, we did not concern ourselves with the later because all of our experiments were on level ground.
+Integration of the easier roll rate measurement is an option, but definite initial conditions and some way to account for the drift due to integration are required, and not necessarily trivial.
 Past researchers have measured the roll angle with a variety of methods from trailers and third wheels to lasers and rate gyros with complementary state estimators.

 :cite:`Dohring1953` used a trailer to measure roll angle. :cite:`Kageyama1959`